Support

 • Character count: when your description exceeds the recommended character count.
 While longer alt text is sometimes necessary, it’s better to be concise.

 Have any questions about using Alt-Text Annotations?
-Don’t hesitate to reach out to us at support@getstark.co or via the support bubble in the lower right corner of this page.
+Don’t hesitate to reach out to us at support@getstark.co.